-*The Burma Road construction beginning is celebrated on this date in 1942.
-This was a three-year WW II military excavation project.
+*This date in 1942 celebrates the beginning of the Burma Road construction project, which was a three-year WW II military excavation project.

 Black soldiers who worked to re-open the Burma Road were the single largest group of Blacks in World War II-era China.
 They were present in many WW II construction projects, including the Red Ball Express and the Alcan Highway.
 The Road ran through the Himalayan Mountains and linked India and China.
 Six Black battalions, who comprised 60 percent of the U.S. soldiers working on this project, labored side-by-side with Indian, Burmese, and Chinese laborers to construct the 271-mile Ledo Road connected to the Burma Road.